Here’s my first look at the first half of the first round of the NFL Draft:

 The Eagles have a need at RB with Ryan Mathews and Darren Sproles aging.
 Cook has the ability to be a special player, and can play on all three downs.

 I never would have envisioned Mixon being considered in the first round.
 However, many teams seem to be looking past his off the field issues in college, and would consider drafting him early.
 The Colts have big need at RB, and Mixon has the talent to be an impact player in the NFL.

 TE O.J.
 Howard – Alabama

 The Ravens have had really poor production out of the TE position for awhile.
 Maxx Williams has not panned out.
 Howard is a freak athlete who can stretch the field and dominate the red zone.

 In this example, Packers fans would have several players to be watching as we near pick 29.
 Stanford RB Christian McCaffrey, Michigan S/LB Jabrill Peppers, LB T.J.
 Watt, LB Tak McKinley, and several CB options would all help the Packers get better.
 Next week I will continue with the rest of the first round.
 Feel free to leave your thoughts on who the Packers should take in the comments, and I will take that into consideration.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig